INTERNAL RULES OF PROCEDURES

 No member of a Committee shall oppose or object to the report of his/her committee unless he submits his dissenting opinion to the majority decision in writing.
 Otherwise, he shall be precluded to oppose it on the floor.

-b) When the measure to be acted upon by the Sanggunian is certified by the Local Chief Executive as Urgent, it shall have priority over all other items of business, and shall be considered without need of suspending the rules even if it is not included in the Calendar of Business.
+Section 62.
+Deviation from Order of Business. - Deviation from the prescribed Order of Business may be done only when the measure to be acted upon by the Sanggunian is certified by the Local Chief Executive as Urgent.
+It shall have priority over all other items of business, and shall be considered without need of suspending the rules even if it is not included in the Calendar of Business.

 a) In aid of legislation, any member of the Board may deliver a privilege speech on any matter which concerns the general well-being, security and interest of the people.